34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 10

-Red yucca is a plant well-adapted to the Texas climate.
+Red yucca (Hesperaloe parviflora) is a plant well-adapted to the Texas climate.
 It thrives in hot, dry conditions and looks great as part of a desert garden or even grown in a large container.

 Plant it in full sun with very well-drained soil.
-Plants will slowly spread into clusters and can be divided and propagated as desired.
+These Texas native plants will slowly spread into clusters and can be divided and propagated as desired.

 Sundrops